Physical Exam for a Child with Congenital Heart Disease

 The healthcare provider will check the soft spot on the top of your baby's head (anterior fontanelle).
 The soft spot is felt throughout the first year of life.
-Normally, this soft spot is flat, soft, and level with the rest of the scalp.
-The soft spot on the top of a baby's head is looked at to find out if your baby is dehydrated.
+Normally this soft spot is flat, soft, and level with the rest of the scalp.
+The soft spot on the top of a baby's head is checked to find out if your baby is dehydrated.
 If the child is dehydrated, the soft spot may be sunken.

 The nostrils will be looked at as your child breathes.
 Many heart defects present at birth (congenital) can stress the lungs.
 This causes trouble with breathing.
-Your child's healthcare provider can check how serious the problem is by watching whether your child's nostrils flare (dilate) as he or she breathes.
+Your child's healthcare provider can check how serious the problem is by watching whether your child's nostrils flare (dilate) as they breathe.
 When the lungs are working hard, the nostrils may open up wide as a way to take in extra air.

 Lip color is an important marker of heart disease.
-Normally, the inside of the lips are a pink color.
-A blue or purple color means low levels of oxygen in the blood.
-It may mean not enough blood is flowing because of heart failure, anemia, or blood loss.
+Normally the inside of the lips are a pink color.
+A blue or purple color (cyanosis) means low levels of oxygen in the blood.
+It may also mean not enough blood is flowing because of heart failure, anemia, or blood loss.

 The jugular veins and the carotid arteries are located on either side of the neck.
 The jugular veins bring blood from the head back to the heart for a new supply of oxygen.
 The carotid arteries take oxygen-rich (red) blood back to the brain.
 Veins and arteries that are easily visible in the neck while a child is resting may be a sign that the heart isn't pumping blood well.

 Your child's healthcare provider will watch and feel your child's chest.
-He or she will also use a stethoscope to listen to the heart and lungs.
+The provider will also use a stethoscope to listen to the heart and lungs.

 Difficult breathing can be caused by heart defects that are present at birth (congenital).
-One of the problem signs that can be seen is called retraction.
-This is a pulling inward of the muscles between or below the ribs or above or below the breastbone each time a child breathes.
+One of the problem signs that can be seen is called retractions.
+This is when the muscles between or below the ribs or above or below the breastbone pull inward each time a child breathes.

 Your child's healthcare provider will listen carefully to the front and back of your child's chest with a stethoscope.
-He or she will check the heart in several different areas of the chest.
+They will also check the heart in several different areas of the chest.
 The provider will listen for heart rates within the normal range, abnormal sounds such as certain murmurs or clicks, and irregular beats.
 Heart sounds can also be heard in the back.
 The provider will also count the heart rate.

 The belly (abdomen)

 Many heart problems can cause problems with the body's water balance.
-This can cause your child to retain water and can cause swelling.
+This can cause your child to retain water that can lead to swelling.
 The liver is one of the organs that becomes swollen when the body's water balance is abnormal.
-Your child's healthcare provider will feel the right side of the belly to see if the liver is enlarged and assess for swelling of the organ.
+Your child's healthcare provider will feel the right side of the belly to see if the liver is enlarged.
+They will also check for swelling of the organ.

 The arms and legs